-Loans are a form of financial aid that requires repayment.
 There are certain eligibility requirements for each program.
 All applicants for loans are required to file a Free Application for Federal Student Aid (FAFSA).
-Loan eligibility cannot be determined until the information from the FAFSA is returned to Owens by the federal processor, and has been reviewed.
+Loan eligibility cannot be determined until Owens receives a complete processed FAFSA and certain eligibility criteria have been reviewed.

-The federal government provides educational loans to students under the Federal Direct Stafford Loan program.
-Repayment of the Federal Direct Stafford Loan begins six months after graduation or six months after dropping below half-time status.
+The federal government provides educational loans under the Federal Direct Loan program.
+Repayment of the Federal Direct Loan begins six months after you graduate or six months after you drop below half-time status.

-Federal Direct Subsidized Stafford Loan: This is a need-based loan for which the interest is paid by the government while the student is in school at least half-time.
-Interest will begin to accumulate at the start of the studentís 6 month grace period (the period of time before repayment, which occurs after the student is no longer in school at least half time).
-Students who are new borrowers beginning July 1, 2013, may receive the Federal Direct Subsidized Stafford Loan for a timeframe equivalent to 150% of the length of the studentís degree or certificate, provided that all other eligibility criteria are met.
-In addition, any previously-borrowed subsidized loan will begin to accrue interest at the time that the student reaches the 150% timeframe.
+Federal Direct Subsidized Loan: This is a need-based loan for which the interest is paid by the government while you are in school at least half-time.
+Interest will begin to accumulate at the start of your 6 month grace period (the period of time before repayment, which occurs after you are no longer in school at least half time).
+If you are a new borrower beginning July 1, 2013, you may receive the Federal Direct Subsidized Loan for a timeframe equivalent to 150% of the length of your degree or certificate, provided that all other eligibility criteria are met.
+In addition, any previously-borrowed subsidized loan will begin to accrue interest at the time that you reach the 150% timeframe.
 Click here for more information about this limit.

-Federal Direct Unsubsidized Stafford Loan: There is no financial need requirement to be eligible for an Unsubsidized Loan.
-However, total financial aid, which includes the Unsubsidized Loan, cannot exceed the cost of education.
-Unlike the Subsidized Stafford Loan, interest accumulates while the student is attending school and can be paid monthly or capitalized (added to the total loan balance) until the student leaves school.
+Federal Direct Unsubsidized Loan: There is no financial need requirement to be eligible for an Unsubsidized Loan.
+However, total financial aid, which includes the Unsubsidized Loan, cannot exceed the cost of attendance.
+Unlike the Subsidized Loan, interest accumulates while you are attending school and can be paid monthly or capitalized (added to the total loan balance) until you leave school.

-Enrollment required: Students must be enrolled in, attend and maintain a minimum of 6 credit hours on the financial aid freeze date and at the time of disbursement.
+Enrollment required: You must be enrolled in, attend and maintain a minimum of 6 credit hours.

 Application: Free Application for Federal Student Aid (FAFSA).